 The natives had terms for all varieties of winter weather: sometimes the sky was only “spitting” snow; other times we endured Nor-easters, ice storms, power outages that meant not only loss of electricity but also water, because the well had an electrical pump.
 I began to wonder why anyone ever chose to settle in New England.
 By February even Florida seemed appealing.

 Note: I publish this “From the Archives” every Fall.
-Norm died nearly two years ago and I still miss him and all that he taught me.
+Norm died nearly three years ago and I still miss him and all that he taught me.